top of page

 • Would a university professor find this research credible?

-• Have I contributed original knowledge through primary research?
+• Have I contributed original insights through primary research?

 • Are all claims supported by specific, verifiable evidence?